Chassis/Chassis/docs/config.rst

 Then run ``vagrant provision``.
 Once this is done, subdomains will work automatically in your browser.
 Create and remove sites at will, and Chassis will ensure it just works.

+Each time you add a new subdomain you will need to add the subdomain to your yaml file and run `vagrant provision`.

 These subdomains will be added to ``/lib/systemd/system/chassis-hosts.service``

 .. note::